IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-4.md

 Using a trigger policy helps if there is a lot of noise in the data.

-Other example use cases include:
+Other example use cases for the trigger policy are:
-- Calculate the rolling average of values from the last hour, but only calculate it every 5 minutes.
+- You'd like to calculate the rolling average of values from the last hour, but only calculate it every 5 minutes.
 You would use a window size of 1 hour but a trigger policy of 5 minutes.
-- Compute the maximum reported reading of the last 200 tuples but with a trigger policy of every 30 seconds.
+- You want to compute the maximum reported reading of the last 200 tuples, but update this value every 30 seconds.
+You'd use a window size of 200 with a trigger policy of 30 seconds.
 <a id="we2"></a>

 ### Example 2: rolling average, updated at intervals